Almonds and Olivez

 Can I take Spirulina Every day?

-Several toxicology studies have reported spirulina as safe to consume on a frequent basis.
+Several toxicology studies have reported spirulina as safe to consume frequently.
 In fact, it is listed by the US Food and Drug Administration (FDA) under the category GRAS which stands for Generally Recognized as Safe (Karkos et. al. 2011).
 However, most research has only been conducted over durations of up to twelve (12) weeks.
-As such, long-term use must be cautioned as no study has shown that it was used for longer periods of time.
+As such, long-term use must be cautioned as no study has shown that it was used for longer periods.
 Best to be safe!

 Who should avoid taking Spirulina?